AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/templates/rating.md

 # Push template - rating

 A notification that allows displaying a title, text, and image, along with 3-5 image buttons that allow the user to provide "rating" feedback.
+The number of image buttons displayed matches the number of rating actions defined in the `adb_rate_act` key-value pair.

-After a rating is selected in the notification, an intent containing the rating is dispatched to the app.
+After a rating is selected in the notification, an `Intent` containing the rating is dispatched to the app.

 The table below shows all available properties in the respective payload for FCM (Android).
 <TabsBlock orientation="horizontal" slots="heading, content" repeat="1"/>